peteroupc/numbers-java/api/com.upokecenter.numbers.EDecimal.md

 ### Subtract
-    public EDecimal Subtract​(EDecimal otherValue, EContext ctx) Subtracts an arbitrary-precision decimal number from this instance.
+    public EDecimal Subtract​(EDecimal otherValue, EContext ctx) Subtracts an arbitrary-precision decimal floating-point number from this arbitrary-precision decimal floating-point number and returns the result.

 **Parameters:**